Harmful Fine-tuning Attacks and Defenses for Large Language Models: A Survey: Existing attacks, defenses, and interpretability study

 where $f(\bm w)$ is the empirical loss over the alignment dataset, $h(\bm w)$ is the loss over the harmful dataset.
 Booster differs from TAR in the second term, in that Booster aims to minimize the reduction of harmful loss after one step of harmful fine-tuning while TAR aims to directly maximize the harmful loss after one step (or several steps) of harmful fine-tuning.

+In recent years, there is another line of alignment stage defense termed \emph{collapse trap}, represented by CTRAP\cite{yi2025ctrap}, SEAM\cite{wang2025self}, SDD\cite{chen2025sdd}.
+The idea is to collapse the general reasoning performance of the model when detecting the the model takes has been harmful fine-tuned.
+Technically, during alignment, we embed a collapse trap along the harmful gradient direction of the model such that once the model has been taken gradient descend along with the harmful gradient direction, the model's general reasoning performance is collapsed.
+We use the CTRAP optimization goal below as example to illustrate:

+where the outler loss function $C(\cdot)$ is a collapse loss that measures the cross entropy loss \emph{over gibberish responses to general question}.
+A data example used for collapse loss calculation will be "What is the result of 1+1? error error error".
+By optimizing the model to achieve the above goal, once the model takes a harmful gradient $\nabla h(\bm w)$ as update, the model will output error for every possible questions, collapsing its general ability.
+That explains how we embed a collapse trap to the model and once the model is trapped in it, it destroys its own reasoning ability.

 Another alignment-stage defense CTRL \cite{liu2024robustifying} is developed from a data angle.
 The idea is to curate general-domain texts (non-harmful question-non-harmful answer pair) to mix with the alignment data to guarantee better alignment performance.
 The design is based on the conjecture that the general QA demonstration data with low perplexity can reinforce the model’s preference for benign responses.
-RSN-Tune \cite{anonymous2024identifying} is developed from model sparsity literature.
+RSN-Tune \cite{zhao2025identifying} is developed from model sparsity literature.
 Their core idea is to identify those safety parameters that do not overlap with foundation parameters, and only perform gradient descent on these parameters to guarantee that the safety knowledge will be less likely to be compromised in the later fine-tuning proccess.
+Pan et al. \citep{panleveraging} study how to mitigate harmful fine-tuning for diffusion model.
+While the proposed solutions (named LT/NG) themselves are not specifically designed for LLMs, their high level idea to increase the distance between the distributions of clean and harmful data might be applied in LLM's safety alignment.